GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-85/index.md

 Turning your HTML into something the user can see, requires the browser to go through a number of steps before it can even paint the first pixel.
-And it does it for the whole page, even for content that isn’t visible in the viewport.
+And it does it for the whole page, even for content that isn't visible in the viewport.

 Applying `content-visibility: auto` to an element, tells the browser that it